dgasmith/opt_einsum/docs/source/backends.rst

   array([i*(a*e + b*g) + k*(a*f + b*h), j*(c*e + d*g) + l*(c*f + d*h)],
         dtype=object)

-There's a few things to note here:
+There are a few things to note here:

 * The returned array is a ``numpy.ndarray`` but since it has ``dtype=object`` it can really hold *any* python objects